AkaraTawng/Tribute-Page/README.md

 ---

 # What I learned? 👨‍💻
-- How to use CSS Grid to make an image gallery
+- How to use CSS Grid to make an image gallery.
-- How to add text overlay effect to images
+- How to add text overlay effect to images.
-- How to make custom logo hamburger menu using Photoshop and CSS
+- How to make custom logo hamburger menu using Photoshop and CSS.

+# Challenges ✊
+- Use CSS Grid to make a responsive image gallery.
+- Organize the large amount of text and image content in a visually interesting way.
+- Add a responsive descriptive text & semi-transparent color overlay hover effect to all images.